MJ Melendez Player Props: Royals vs. Angels

-MJ Melendez -- batting .263 with two doubles, a walk and four RBI in his past 10 games -- will be in action for the Kansas City Royals versus the Los Angeles Angels, with Patrick Sandoval on the mound, on June 16 at 8:10 PM ET.
+MJ Melendez -- with a slugging percentage of .256 in his past 10 games (including zero homers) -- will be in action for the Kansas City Royals versus the Los Angeles Angels, with Griffin Canning on the hill, on June 17 at 4:10 PM ET.

-He strung together two hits (going 2-for-5 with an RBI) in his last appearance against the Reds.
+In his previous game he had a hitless showing (0-for-4) against the Angels.

 MJ Melendez Game Info & Props vs. the Angels